With March and spirited St. Patrick's Day celebrations comes the onslaught of green foods and drinks.

-- Two ounces of vanilla vodka per serving adds an extra hint of vanilla to the shake without dramatically changing the flavor.
+- 2 ounces of vanilla vodka per serving adds an extra hint of vanilla to the shake without dramatically changing the flavor.

-- Two ounces of bourbon per serving will take the shake into a mint julep direction and a bolder flavor profile.
+- 2 ounces of bourbon per serving will take the shake into a mint julep direction and a bolder flavor profile.

-- Two ounces of Irish Cream per serving ups the rich and creamy factor of this ice cream delight.
+- 2 ounces of Irish Cream per serving ups the rich and creamy factor of this ice cream delight.

 Tips and Tricks for Making Shamrock Shakes at Home

 This recipe makes two 8-ounce shakes, but it’s easy to scale up or down.
-I love a small blender like a bullet or even an immersion blender when I’m making shake servings for two, but a large blender is best when making them for a crowd.
+I love a small blender like a bullet or even an immersion blender when I’m making shakes for two, but a large blender is best when making them for a crowd.